-To address the challenges posed by digital innovation, the Bank is already actively involved in initiatives at European and international level.
+To meet the challenges posed by digital innovation, the Bank is already playing an active and leading role in initiatives at European and international level.
 We must now press on with our efforts for transformation, and push the boundaries of technological innovation in order to respond effectively to the growing demand for efficiency from intermediaries, the general public and firms and to act as a catalyst in collaboration with other national and European authorities.

-- Strengthen our leadership in the provision of European payment infrastructures and promote the introduction of innovative technologies - Actively participate in designing the regulations and the oversight framework for market infrastructures based on distributed ledger technologies (DLTs) and foster experimentation - Be at the forefront of the Eurosystem's work on the possible introduction of the digital euro, including by promoting the Bank's technological solutions - Collect new data and information, thereby expanding the existing statistics on payment instruments and schemes
+- Enhance the Eurosystem's role as a provider of market infrastructure services by expanding the services offered by the TIPS platform - Promote the introduction of innovative technologies in the European payment infrastructures - Actively participate in designing the regulations and the oversight framework for market infrastructures based on

+- distributed ledger technologies (DLTs) and promote experimentation - Be at the forefront of the Eurosystem's work on the possible introduction of the digital euro, including by promoting the Bank's technological solutions - Collect new data and information, thereby expanding the existing statistics on payment instruments and schemes